chrisbra/csv.vim/README.md

 If you look into this example (with the cursor being '|')

 	aaa,   bbbb,|ccc `

 Pressing 'H' moves to

 	aaa,   |bbbb,ccc `

 Pressing 'H' again moves to

 	aaa,|	bbbb,ccc `

 Pressing 'H' again moves to

 	|aaa,	bbbb,ccc `

 While with 'E', the cursor moves to:

 	 aaa,|	bbbb,ccc `

 and pressing  'E' again, it would move directly to

 	|aaa,	bbbb,ccc `

-                                                            *csv-textobjects*
 Also, the csv plugin defines these text-object:

 if						Inner Field (contains everything up to the delimiter) af						Outer Field (contains everything up to and including
 						the delimiter)
 iL						Inner Line (visually linewise select all lines, that
 						has the same value at the cursor's column)

 Note, that the <BS>, <CR>, K and J overlap Vim's default mapping for `<CR>`, `<BS>`, `J` and `K` respectively.
 Therefore, this functionality has been